meditationstuff/protocol_1/main.txt.md

 * The Multiple Orgasm Trigger Program by Jack Johnston
 * Existential Kink: Unmask Your Shadow and Embrace Your Power (A method for getting what you want by getting off on what you don't) by Carolyn Elliott
 * Feldenkrais, Moshe.
 Awareness through movement.
 Vol. 1977.
 New York: Harper and Row, 1972.
+* You Are the One You've Been Waiting For (Internal Family Systems).
+January 1, 2008. by Richard C. Schwartz